About

 Brought over to Iceland after a Viking raid (just kidding, I came willingly, by Icelandair!)...

 I moved from Chesterfield, UK, to Iceland in 2000 (my Millennium moment) to be with the Viking love of my life.
-Since then, we've had two boys, a Siberian Husky, and recently bought a farm in the West of Iceland.
-I taught at the International School of Iceland, both as a primary English teacher, along with other creative subjects, for fourteen happy years until moving to the farm to focus on my writing and other projects.
+Since then, we've had two boys, a Siberian Husky, bought a farm in the West of Iceland and added two more dogs to the family!
+I taught at the International School of Iceland, both as a primary English teacher, along with other creative subjects, for fourteen happy years until moving to the farm to focus on my writing, artwork and forestry projects.

 https://www.internationalschool.is/